The Perfectionist's Paradox: Why Loving Learning Isn't Enough

 • Feel or imagine the point where these three directions meet and allow yourself to be moved in whatever direction the impulse takes you.

-Allowing space sometimes means taking a break.
 I could have stayed after my hoop class to keep practising but I knew that I was already past the point of learning so chose to give it some space and come back to the trick another time.
-If you're struggling with one aspect of a project, switch to something you find easier until you feel more resourced to tackle the difficult task again.
+If you're struggling with one aspect of a project, switch to something you find easier (or even take a proper break) until you feel more resourced to tackle the difficult task again.

-Watch Your Self Talk
+3. Watch Your Self-Talk

 I would never speak to anyone else the way I speak to myself when I'm getting something wrong and I imagine you're the same.
 And it doesn't achieve anything.
 All I do is make myself feel worse and my brain looks for all the examples that confirm the stories I have about myself - thanks, confirmation bias!

-Practise Radical Self-Compassion
+4. Practice Radical Self-Compassion

 If there was one thing I wish all perfectionists were able to do more, it would be kinder to ourselves.
 F**k, we are hard on ourselves.